teddyaryono/devlab-s3-codepipeline/README.md

 ### Step 3: Upload files to S3 and access them using Website URL

 1. Now you have the bucket, let us upload some files and view them in a browser.
-Use following commands to upload files from template folder to S3 bucket you just created.
-Replace the **&lt;WebsiteS3Bucket&gt;** with the `WebsiteS3Bucket` value you copied from the CloudFormation output.
+Replace the **&lt;WebsiteS3Bucket&gt;** with the `WebsiteS3Bucket` value you copied from the CloudFormation output in the commands below.
+Now run following commands to upload files from template folder to S3 bucket you just created.

 ```bash